What is Triad?

 Upcoming possible new TRIAD Programs

-You are welcome to sign-up for any of the above programs by calling 978-281-9765 or by visiting the Rose Baker Senior Center, and leave your name and telephone number.
+You are welcome to enroll in any of the above programs by calling 978-281-9765 or by visiting the Rose Baker Senior Center and leaving your contact information.
 A Triad Committee member will return your call and arrange for you to receive the item(s) that you have requested.
-If you know of an individual who needs one or more of the above programs, let us know and we will make arrangements to visit that individual and provide for their needs.
+If you know of an individual who may need one or more of the above services, let us know and we will make arrangements to visit that individual and provide for their needs.
 All of these programs are designed to improve the safety of senior citizens.